vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 ## Overview

 Vald is made up of multiple microservices.
-In the [Get Started](../tutorial/get-started.md), you may use 4 kinds of microservices to deploy Vald.
+In the [Get Started](../tutorial/get-started.md), you may use 4 kinds of components to deploy Vald.
-In this case, you use only 1 microservice, `Vald Agent` that is the core component for Vald named as `vald-agent-ngt`, to deploy.
+In this case, you use only 1 component, `Vald Agent` that is the core component for Vald named `vald-agent-ngt`, to deploy.
 The below image shows the architecture image of this case.

 <img src="../../assets/docs/tutorial/vald-agent-standalone-on-k8s.png">